 LORETTA NYHAN was a reader before she was a writer, devouring everything she could get her hands on, including the backs of cereal boxes and the instructions booklet for building the Barbie dream house.
 Later, her obsession with reading evolved into an absolute need to write.
 After college, she wrote for national trade magazines, taught writing to college freshmen, and eventually found the guts to try fiction.

-She is the author of the upcoming All the Good Parts (Lake Union, 2016) and Digging In (Lake Union, 2017).
-Previous published novels include I’ll Be Seeing You and Empire Girls (MIRA Books).
+She is the author of The Other Family (Lake Union, 2020), Digging In (Lake Union, 2018), and All the Good Parts (Lake Union, 2016).
+Previous published novels include Home Front Girls and Empire Girls (MIRA Books).

 When she’s not writing, Loretta can be found knitting, baking, and doing all kinds of things her high school self would have found hilarious.
 She lives in the Chicago area.